debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * Lot of stuff here is intended for servers.
 While it can be used on desktop and the goal is to make it useful there eventually, it will take many months to get there.
 * The server stuff is still considered advanced topic - read (the end of) the admin docs!
 * `btcpayserver` and `ridetheln` (a better name for RTL, AKA Ride The Lightning) use a custom system of integration into `nginx` in order to get an onion domain, or even a clearnet domain with HTTPS certificate automatically.
 This is really great for user experience, but may be surprising to people who don't read the docs!
 * If you want a clearnet domain, install `selfhost-clearnet` package.
 This will skip `clearnet-onion` unless you install both, of course.
-This operation can **not** be performed non-interactively, without preseting debconf!
+This operation can **not** be performed non-interactively, without presetting debconf!
 * If you install `bitcoin-regtest`, all following packages will install regtest version (e.g. installing `lnd` will install `lnd-system-regtest`).
 If you have `bitcoin-mainnet` and `bitcoin-regtest` and would like install only one package, just install the single version you want e.g. `lnd-system-mainnet`

 If all that seems too long to you, here's a short version: